 Off the left side (east) of Bath Street you can see, named, Rutland Street at the bottom and Brussels Terrace towards the top.

 The railway station is also named (though not too clearly).
-At is the single platform for passengers, while on the other side of the station building, at B, is the goods wharf.
+At A is the single platform for passengers, while on the other side of the station building, at B, is the goods wharf.
 You can see separate railway lines serving each.
 The Rutland Colliery tramway is named on the original map, while Messrs Jessop & Co of the Butterley Company had their ironstone tramway, which terminated at the goods wharf, is marked as C. They had started the ironworks about epetember 1846.

 Across Bath Street, marked as D, are the Ilkeston Baths, while E are the buildings which made up the Rutland Hotel.
 There are separate premises at F, not part of the station (I believe) which could well be those belonging to James Chadwick whom we shall meet very shortly